Fire Safety in the Home

 Smoke alarms detect smoke at the earliest stages of fire, giving you vital extra time to escape.
 Ensuring you have a working smoke alarm fitted is an important precaution to protect your home and family from fire.

-Fit alarms in every room of your home except kitchens or bathroom as smoke or steam could accidentally set them off — remember to test batteries every week and never remove working batteries.
+Fit alarms in every room of your home and remember to test batteries every week and never remove the batteries.
+Also remember not to put alarms in kitchens or bathroom where smoke or steam could accidentally set them off.

 Planning your escape route

 Planning an escape route is crucial in being prepared for an emergency and can save you valuable time in the event of a fire.
 Make sure everyone knows how to escape and keep all exits clear.
-Always keep keys for doors and windows where everyone can find them easily.
+Always keep keys for doors and windows where everyone can find them.

 If there is a fire, get everyone out of the building as soon as possible and call 999.